joone/loz/README.md

 Once loz is running, you can start a conversation by interacting with it. loz will respond with a relevant message based on the input.

 ### Pipe mode
-Luz is capable of processing input from other command-line tools by utilizing a Unix pipe.
+Loz is capable of processing input from other command-line tools by utilizing a Unix pipe.

 ```
 $ ls | loz "Count the number of files: "